 Prior to joining the team at Father Joes Villages, Josh was the Health Policy Advisor for then Chair of the County Board of Supervisors, Nathan Fletcher.
 His issue areas focused on addiction, mental health, the continuum of care, eligibility programs, CalAIM, the behavioral health workforce, and vulnerable populations including veterans, transitional-age youth, and people living with substance use disorder.
 Most notably, Josh crafted the County’s opioid framework that prioritized community programs and incorporated harm reduction principles throughout the County enterprise.

 Frank Paredes joined Father Joe’s Villages in July 2016 after a successful career in public education.
 Frank Paredes is Director of Information Technology and is a member of the Senior Leadership for Father Joe’s Villages.
 He has overall responsibility in aligning the departments technical strategy with the organizations strategic plan and overall mission.

-Frank’s leadership and creative approach to Information Technology has been recognized as a top innovator in technology in San Diego.
-In 2012, 2013, 2014 and 2017 Frank was nominated for the San Diego Magazine’s – Top Tech Exec Awards.
+Frank’s leadership and creative approach to Information Technology have been recognized as a top innovator in technology in San Diego.
+In 2012, 2013, 2014, and 2017 Frank was nominated for the San Diego Magazine’s – Top Tech Exec Awards.
 In 2015 Frank Paredes was an Honoree and received the Top Tech Exec Award for his outstanding leadership and efforts in innovation in the area of technology/education.

-Frank is a natural leader who continues to inspire innovation and creativity bringing a skill set which will make significant impact to Father Joe’s Villages business endeavors.
+Frank is a natural leader who continues to inspire innovation and creativity bringing a skill set that will make significant impact to Father Joe’s Villages business endeavors.